oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Unregistered Clients

-This specification does not exclude the use of unregistered clients.
+This specification does not require that clients be registered with the authorization server.
-However, the use of such clients is beyond the scope of this specification and requires additional security analysis and review of its interoperability impact.
+However, the use of unregistered clients is beyond the scope of this specification and requires additional security analysis and review of its interoperability impact.